 Wet Compression Test

-Cylinder compression tests are performed to identify any cylinders that have poor compression.
-If a cylinder has low compression, perform a wet compression test to indicate whether it's a bad valve, head gasket, or worn piston rings causing the problem.
+Cylinder compression tests identify combustion engine cylinders with poor compression.
+If a cylinder has low compression, perform a wet compression test to indicate whether a bad valve, head gasket, or worn piston rings are causing the problem.

 To perform this test, inject about a teaspoon of oil into the weak cylinder through the spark plug hole and screw the compression gauge back in.

 Introducing oil into a cylinder with worn piston rings increases the cylinder's compression.
-The oil fills the gap between the worn rings and cylinder wall.
-If there's no increase in compression after running the test, an intake or exhaust valve is faulty.
+The oil fills the gap between the worn rings and the cylinder wall.
+If there is no increase in compression after running the test, an intake or exhaust valve is faulty.

 Wet Compression Test Diagnosis